manuelduarte077/ninja.nvim/README.md

 - **Pairs** For the pairs in the brackets i use [autopairs](https://github.com/steelsojka/pears.nvim)

-- **Languages Supported** Any question regarding how to set up a language can you open a issue for help you :v:
+- **Languages Supported** Any question regarding how to set up a language can you open an issue to help you out :v:
   - Dart
   - Flutter
   - Rust